robballou/context/README.md

 context clear
 ```

-Basically this is a commandline tool that allows you to use the same commands in different folders or on different assets.
+Basically this is a command line tool that allows you to use the same commands in different folders or on different assets.
+It doesn't require you to be in a specific location to run commands that may require you be setup in a specific location (like vagrant, compass, etc.).
+Switching contexts lets you change to a different set of definitions.

 ## Install